 You can manage your models and versions from Google Cloud Platform Console.
 This option gives you a graphical interface for working with your machine learning resources.
 Using Google Cloud Platform Console is particularly helpful when managing models, versions, and jobs.
 As part of Google Cloud Platform, your Cloud ML Engine resources in Google Cloud Platform Console are connected to useful tools, like Stackdriver Logging and Stackdriver Monitoring.

 Cloud Machine Learning Engine functionality has been integrated into Google Cloud Datalab.
 The interactive computational environment provided by Cloud Datalab notebooks makes your machine learning development experience easier.
 While the biggest strength of Cloud Datalab is its ability to interactively visualize your data to help you select features and conceive your model, in some cases you can develop your whole machine learning solution in its notebook environment.

-There are many terms in machine learning that are used to mean several different things, or that are used casually and imprecisely.
+Many terms in machine learning are used to mean several different things, or are used casually and imprecisely.
 This section defines a few potentially confusing terms that are used in this documentation.

 Projects, models, versions, and jobs

 The core functionality of Cloud Machine Learning Engine involves some generic-sounding words that have very specific meaning in this context.
 This section defines project, model, version, and job as they are used in Cloud ML Engine and in the rest of this documentation.

 Your project is your Google Cloud Platform project.
 In terms of Cloud ML Engine, your project is the logical container for your deployed models and jobs.
 Project is the common term for a working area in Google Cloud Platform, and it can have resources and applications associated with it.
 Each project that you use to develop Cloud ML Engine solutions must have Cloud Machine Learning Engine enabled.
 Your Google account can be a member of multiple Cloud Platform projects.